Doze Host’s website is in English.

 - 25 to unlimited databases

 - Multiple PHP versions

 - Anti-malware protection

 - Daily backups (except for the initial package)

 All packages provide the Softaculous one-click installer that allows you to install a plethora of popular programs such as WordPress (for blogging), OpenCart (for e-commerce), and phpBB (for web forums).

 Hosted websites sit on the LiteSpeed web server, which is far faster than standard Apache, and they are backed up remotely.
 The advertised 99.9% uptime SLA is inconsistent with the terms-of-service that promise a month’s free hosting if uptime falls below 98%, but I couldn’t get the customer services team to clarify this for me (and for you).

 Pricing and Support

-Doze Host’s shared hosting packages are priced lower than the industry average.
-You have to pay annually, and you can do so by bKash/Rocket/Bank (their words), PayPal, or credit/debit card.
+Doze Host offers shared hosting packages at a price lower than the industry average.
+You can make the payment annually using bKash/Rocket/Bank (as per their options), PayPal, or credit/debit card.